-tokStream Input stream containing the token generated by peer's getMIC method.

-msgStream Input stream containing the application message to verify the cryptographic MIC over.

-Upon return from the method, this object will contain msgProp the applied QOP and supplementary information described in 4.12.3 stating whether the token was a duplicate, old, out of sequence or arriving after a gap.
+- tokStream: Input stream containing the token generated by the peer's getMIC method. - msgStream: Input stream containing the application message over which to verify the cryptographic MIC. - msgProp: Upon return from the method, this object will contain the applied QOP and supplementary information, described in section 5.12.3, stating whether the token was a duplicate, old, out of sequence, or arriving after a gap.
 The confidentiality state will be set to "false".

-6.4.18. export
+7.4.22. export

-public byte [] export() throws GSSException
+public byte[] export() throws GSSException

 Provided to support the sharing of work between multiple processes.
-This routine will typically be used by the context-acceptor, in an application where a single process receives incoming connection requests and accepts security contexts over them, then passes the established context to one or more other processes for message exchange.
+This routine will typically be used by the context acceptor, in an application where a single process receives incoming connection requests and accepts security contexts over them, then passes the established context to one or more other processes for message exchange.